Facebook iconTop 10 Examples of Minimum Viable Products - F22 Labs

 Example 3: Zappos

-Zappos, another classic from our minimum viable product examples, was initially a risk-averse MVP.
+Zappos, another classic from our MVP examples, was initially a risk-averse MVP.
 Founder Nick Swinmurn, unable to find a pair of shoes he wanted in a mall, envisaged a better solution.

 Zappos MVP